fbpx

 Center for Child Counseling’s CampSafe® Training is designed to protect campers and staff from child sexual abuse.

-Every nine minutes, a child is a victim of sexual abuse and assault (rainn.org).
-Of those children who are sexually abused, 90% are abused by someone they know and trust.
-In the past 25 years, more than 575 cases of child sexual abuse have been reported at camps in North America.
-With summer around the corner, Center for Child Counseling (CFCC) wants to ensure every camper across the United States is protected and safe from abuse.
-CampSafe® is an online training designed to provide camp leadership and staff with the awareness and knowledge needed to prevent child sexual abuse.
+With summer on the horizon, caregivers are beginning to plan how to fill nearly three months of no school.
+Every year, about 26 million children attend roughly 15,000 day and overnight summer camps across the country, but how do parents ensure camps are properly vetted for safety when every nine minutes a child is a victim of sexual abuse and assault (rainn.org) and 90% are abused by someone they know and trust?
+Florida-based nonprofit Center for Child Counseling (CFCC) wants to ensure every camper in the United States is protected and safe from abuse with CampSafe®–an online training designed to provide camp leadership and staff with the awareness and knowledge needed to prevent child sexual abuse.

-For summer 2022, over 7,000 camp staff across 54 camps participated in the CampSafe® training program.
-The goal is for all staff, including counselors, administrators, supervisors, dining and health personnel, volunteers, and board members to arrive at camp with the same strong foundational knowledge of child sexual abuse prevention and awarenss.
+The goal is for all staff–including counselors, administrators, supervisors, dining and health personnel, volunteers, and board members–to arrive at camp with the same strong foundational knowledge of child sexual abuse prevention and awareness.
+For summer 2023, more than 8,000 camp staff across 74 camps participated in the CampSafe® training program.
+More than 14,000 campers were kept safe.

-“Our philosophy is to empower caregivers in all settings with a level of confidence around this topic, therefore better protecting all staff and campers.
-Training staff and volunteers helps break the cycle of child sexual abuse and shines an important light on this often-taboo topic,” said Cherie Benjoseph, CFCC director of national outreach and education and creator of the CampSafe® curriculum.
+“Empowering every caregiver in every camp setting with knowledge of this topic provides a confidence level that best protects all staff and campers.
+Focused training for staff and volunteers both breaks the cycle of child sexual abuse and highlights a topic too often avoided out of fear and/or discomfort,” said Cherie Benjoseph CFCC director of national outreach and education and creator of the CampSafe® curriculum.

 The program was created with young adults, ages 18-26, in mind to take the topic seriously but not instill fear.
 The training promotes compassion toward campers as staff become fluent in the language of safety while providing comfort, aide, and access to supervisory staff for guidance.

-From setting healthy boundaries to ensuring the entire camp team has a consistent safety protocol, CampSafe® training provides scenarios, interactive learning, and clear safety language for staff.
-Director training modules include: interviewing and background check protocol; child protection policy and procedures; supervising around the issues of child sexual abuse prevention; in-person followup training to provide during pre-camp week; links to state resources; establishing healthy boundaries ice breakers for counselors and campers; sexual harassment; letters to parents and staff; pre- and post-testing for certification.
+From setting healthy boundaries to ensuring the entire camp team has a consistent safety protocol, CampSafe® training provides animated scenarios, interactive learning, and clear safety language for staff.
+Director training modules include: interviewing and background check protocol; child protection policy and procedures; supervising around the issues of child sexual abuse prevention; in-person follow-up training to provide during pre-camp week; links to state resources; establishing healthy boundaries; ice breakers for counselors and campers; sexual harassment; letters to parents and staff; and post-testing for certification.

-CampSafe® is endorsed by the American Camp Association and can be provided to all camp staff for a nominal fee, ranging from $250-$650 depending on the number of staff members being trained.
+CampSafe® has the educational endorsement from the American Camp Association and is an Approved Youth Protection Training for the state of Texas.
+The training can be provided to all camp staff for a nominal fee, ranging from $275-$850 depending on the number of staff members being trained.

 Interview availability: